CONVEX

 What is the difference between sovereign risk premium and sovereign CDS spread?

-How does a rising U.S. dollar affect sovereign risk premiums?
+How does a rising U.S. dollar affect sovereign risk premiums in emerging markets?

 Sovereign Risk Premium is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Sovereign Risk Premium is influencing current positions.